-- [ 4.11.1 Built Form: The guidelines for Stittsville Main Street allow buildings to range from 1 to 4 storeys in height.
-New buildings must adhere to a maximum front and corner side yard setback of 3 metres, aiming to define the street edge and encourage active pedestrian interaction. - Comment: The proposed 3-storey development complies with the permitted height range of 1 to 4 storeys for Stittsville Main Street.
-With a front yard setback of 2.30 meters, the design effectively defines the street edge while ensuring privacy for future residential occupants.
-This approach aligns with the goal of promoting pedestrian activity and community engagement along the street. - [ 4.11.2 Architectural Direction: The policy states that in infill developments, buildings should be scaled to harmonize with existing structures.
+- 4.11.1 Built Form: The guidelines for Stittsville Main Street allow buildings to range from 1 to 4 storeys in height and where a building is greater than 2 storeys, the guideline is to stepback the top two floors by 2 metres.
+New buildings must adhere to a maximum front and corner side yard setback of 3 metres, aiming to define the street edge and encourage active pedestrian interaction.
+Greater setbacks are preferred abutting residential zones.
+It is noted that the subject site does not abut any residential zones. - Comment: The proposed 3-storey development complies with the permitted height range of 1 to 4 storeys for Stittsville Main Street.
+With a front yard setback of 2.30 meters, the design is compliant with the proposed direction ensuring that the built form effectively defines the street edge while ensuring privacy for future residential occupants.
+This approach aligns with the goal of promoting pedestrian activity and community engagement along the street.
+With regards to the stepback above the second level.
+For a three-storey small apartment building, stepping back the third level by 2 metres would result in the loss of two units.
+The current layout allows for four units on the third floor and the units are not large spaces.
+The total length of the one unit is 7.9 metres, Losing 2.0 m is prohibitive to the provision of residential units.
+The revised arhictectural design, with the provision of a defined cornice above the second level and the alteration of the palette and material achieve the intent of the guideline which is to reduce the impression of enclosing from the pedestrian viewpoint. - Comment: The building is setback from the rear lot line by 40 metres, and is setback from the south lot line which abuts adjacent residential by 7.0 metres which is greater than the requirement.
+The property to the north is a commercial strip plaza with a one-storey building height with its rear wall facing the subject site and where there is an existing condition of vegetation and trees along this interior yard.
+Additional plantings are also proposed along the abutting interior yard for the subject site to soften and buffer between the two spaces. - Comment: The proposed development at three storeys, situated between a 2storey residential building a 1-storey commercial building (which permits 4 storeys due to its corner location) is considered highly appropriate and desired for the future direction of the public realm and vision for Stittsville Main Street. - 4.11.2 Architectural Direction: The policy states that in infill developments, buildings should be scaled to harmonize with existing structures.
 The use of materials like brick, metal, glass, wood, stone, and other natural elements is encouraged.
 Structures should be designed to enhance street corners through techniques such as setbacks (up to 3m), angled cuts, or the incorporation of public amenities like seating and patios.
-All sides of buildings, especially those facing public areas, should be carefully detailed and articulated. - Comment: The proposed development is a 3-storey residential building, which is an appropriate height for the suburban character of the area.
+All sides of buildings, especially those facing public areas, should be carefully detailed and articulated

+• Comment: The proposed development is a 3-storey residential building, which is an appropriate height for the suburban character of the area.
 It features zoningconforming setbacks, soft landscaping buffers, and new trees that blend seamlessly into the existing character of the neighbourhood.
-The facade facing Stittsville Main Street combines traditional and modern elements, using textured brick and fibre cement panels to enhance visual appeal.
-Additionally, the rear amenity space and new sidewalk enhance pedestrian access and contribute positively to the community's overall aesthetic and functionality.
+The facade facing Stittsville Main Street combines traditional and modern elements, using stone, plank cladding to resemble wood, glazing, and cement panel on the upper storey to achieve the lighter volume.
+Additionally, the rear amenity space and new sidewalk enhance pedestrian access and contribute positively to the site's overall aesthetic and functionality.